 - Documentation Generation - here we add a documentation generator form Zephyr that will generate good looking reference manual for our project.

 - Test Infrastructure - here we build out an automated test infrastructure using renode and CMock.

 - Release Generation - here we generate a release with all files included - docs, software bill of materials and firmware.

 Setting up repository

-In this section we setup a basic repository from scratch.
-The advantage of doing this from scratch is that you get to learn how the whole repository is setup.
-While we are following similar setup as Zephyr, we are not starting with an already setup repository.
+In this section we set up a basic repository from scratch.
+The advantage of doing this from scratch is that you get to learn how the whole repository is set up.
+While we are following a similar setup to Zephyr, we are not starting with an already set up repository.
 Instead we start from zero.

-- Adding first robot framework scripts that will serve as "definition of done" for this step.
+- Adding the first robot framework scripts that will serve as the "definition of done" for this step.

-- Adding required files: CMake files, Kconfig files, CODEOWNERS, gitignore etc.
+- Adding the required files: CMake files, Kconfig files, CODEOWNERS, gitignore etc.

 - Adding a pre-commit hook that will run checks on changed files before each commit.